-Associate of Applied Science in Animation
+Associate of Science in Animation

 Students who intend to find jobs in 2-D and 3-D animation or multimedia development in the film or video game industries might be interested in this 64-69-credit program.
 In addition to general education courses, students can take classes in digital media, figure drawing and digital video production.
 Specialized courses include visual effects (VFX) and compositing, storyboarding, 3-D modeling, animation and digital painting.

-Associate of Applied Science in Design
+Associate of Applied Science in Graphic Design

 Aspiring graphic designers may prefer this 69-credit program, which provides training in the use of Adobe Illustrator, InDesign and Photoshop; website design and multimedia authoring.
 Before graduating, students also develop a portfolio.